Same-sex marriage in Switzerland: Adoption and parenting

-Article 27 of the partnership law treats the matter of the partner's child(ren).
-The law states that the partner of the biological or adoptive parent must provide financial support for their partner's child and also possesses the full legal authority to represent the child in every matter as being the parent's partner.
-It also states that in the case of the dissolution of the partnership, the ex-partner has the right to keep close ties with the child.
-This gives couples a real role in being parents.

-In 2010, Swiss LGBT organisations started a petition, "Same Chances For All Families", demanding more adoption rights.
-On 30 September 2011, the National Council considered the petition but ultimately voted 83–97 against it.
-However, the debate and close vote provided a view on how attitudes on the issue had changed, as for example, Maja Ingold, MP for the Evangelical People's Party, spoke for more recognition of gay and lesbian parents, although her party had campaigned against the registered partnership law in 2005.
-It became clear that, while there was no majority for full joint adoption, allowing adoption of the partner's child (i.e. stepchild adoption) could gather majority support in Parliament.
+Article 27 of the partnership law outlines the rights and responsibilities concerning a partner's child.
+It requires the partner of a biological or adoptive parent to provide financial support for the child and grants them full legal authority to represent the child in all matters by virtue of being the parent's partner.
+In the event of a partnership dissolution, the ex-partner also retains the right to maintain close ties with the child.
+This provision gives couples a genuine parental role.
+In 2010, Swiss LGBT organisations started the petition "Same Chances For All Families", calling for broader adoption rights.
+On 30 September 2011, the National Council debated the petition, but ultimately rejected it by a vote of 83–97.
+Nonetheless, the close vote reflected shifting attitudes.
+For example, Maja Ingold, MP for the Evangelical People's Party, spoke in favour of greater recognition of gay and lesbian parents, although her party had opposed the registered partnership law in 2005.
+While there was not yet a majority for full joint adoption, stepchild adoption (i.e. adoption of a partner's child) emerged as a potential compromise with broader parliamentary support.

-The Council of States accepted the petition and the Legal Affairs Committee approved a motion from MP Claude Janiak backing the right to full joint adoption regardless of marital status or sexual orientation.
+The Council of States accepted the petition, and the Legal Affairs Committee approved a motion by MP Claude Janiak backing the right to full joint adoption regardless of marital status or sexual orientation.
 In November 2011, the committee voted unanimously in favour, including members of the conservative Swiss People's Party.
-In February 2012, the Federal Council responded by informing the Council of States that they were in favour of stepchild adoption but against full joint adoption rights.
-On 14 March 2012, the Council of States approved (21–19) the full extension of adoption rights to same-sex couples regardless of marital status or sexual orientation.
-As the National Council had originally voted against it in September 2011, the bill had to be voted on again by the chamber, which did so on 13 December 2012, as it voted 113–64 to grant a person in a registered partnership the right to adopt biological or adopted children that their partner had before the start of the partnership.
-However, the motion granting full adoption rights approved by the Council of States was rejected by the National Council.
-On 4 March 2013, the new version approved by the National Council on 13 December was accepted by the Council of States by a majority of 26–16.
+In February 2012, the Federal Council issued its response, expressing support for stepchild adoption but opposing full joint adoption rights.
+Despite this, on 14 March 2012, the Council of States approved 21–19 the extension of full adoption rights to same-sex couples, irrespective of marital status or sexual orientation.
+Since the National Council had previously rejected the proposal in September 2011, the bill returned to that chamber.
+On 13 December 2012, the National Council voted 113–64 to allow a person in a registered partnership to adopt the biological or adopted children of their partner.
+However, the chamber rejected the Council of States' broader motion on full joint adoption rights.
+Finally, on 4 March 2013, the Council of States accepted the revised version approved by the National Council by a majority of 26–16.